prismicio/prismic-client/CONTRIBUTING.md

 # Contributing

-This package is primarily maintained by [Prismic](https://prismic.io), and external contributions are welcome.
-Ask for help by opening an issue, or request a review by opening a pull request.
+This package is primarily maintained by [Prismic](https://prismic.io).
+External contributions are welcome.
+Ask for help by [opening an issue](https://github.com/prismicio/prismic-client/issues/new/choose), or request a review by opening a pull request.

 ## :gear: Setup